ObiAU/HFNewsAggregator/README.md

 **Note 2**: When hosting this tool, change `SERVER_PORT` appropriately.
 In a future update I will add in usage tracking and restrictions so you can increase AI inference interval as costs rack up.

-**Final Note**: I will likely introduce Telegram polling as an option down the line, or as a fallback.
-For now it is Webhook only.
+**Final Note**: I will introduce Telegram polling as an option down the line - for now it is Webhook only.
 If it crashes check your public endpoint.
 Also check the SSL certificate in your pod (I have found issues with this)

 ## Usage